franliu3578/AWS-Quiz/README.md

-# 🌟 Interactive Quiz App for Python Basics & AWS AIF-C01 🐍🚀
+# 🌟 Interactive Quiz App for AWS AIF-C01 🐍🚀

 Welcome to the **Interactive Quiz Application**!
 Whether you're:
 - 🐍 Strengthen your Python basics with beginner-friendly quizzes.